antvis/AVA/sites/ava-site/docs/guide/chart-advisor/ChartAdvisor.en.md

-Recommend and automatically generate charts based on data and analytics requirements.
+Recommend and automatically generate chart configurations based on data and analytics requirements.

 </div>